hellocodeco/old-exist-api-docs/source/index.md

 Name  | Description
 ------|--------
-`limit` | Number of values to return, starting with today.
+`limit` | Number of values to return, starting with the newest date.
 Optional, max is 31.
-`attributes` | Optional comma-separated list of attributes, eg. `mood,mood_note` `date_min`   | Optional date specifying the oldest value that can be returned, in format `YYYY-mm-dd`.
+`attributes` | Optional comma-separated list of attributes, e.g. `mood,mood_note`
-`date_max`   | Optional date specifying the newest value that can be returned, in format `YYYY-mm-dd`.
+`groups`     | Optional comma-separated list of groups to filter attributes by, e.g. `mood,health` `date_max`   | Optional date specifying the newest value that can be returned, in format `YYYY-mm-dd`.

 ## Get a specific attribute